go to ninetyfifth set of Jewish jokes

 (#1826) The sour interview

-Henry, the manager, if there are any vacancies available at the farm.
-Henry
+the manager, if there are any vacancies available at the farm.
+Henry tells

-tells her that the only job available is for a part-time lemon picker.
+her that the only job available is for a part-time lemon picker.
+Hannah

-about her education and previous jobs, he tells her, "You’re really far
+her education and previous jobs, he tells her, "You’re really far too qualified

 (#1827) Miracles and wonders

-Bank Leumi when a hippy-looking bearded young man joins the queue just
+when a hippy-looking bearded young man joins the queue just behind him.
+The

-behind him.
-The man is holding a very full looking leather briefcase.
-Rabbi
+man is holding a very full looking leather briefcase.
+Rabbi Levy immediately

-spills its contents onto the floor.
-The man stares at Rabbi Levy with fear
+its contents onto the floor.
+The man stares at Rabbi Levy with fear in his

 (#1828) Daniel’s donkey